History of Italy: World War I and crisis of the Liberal state

 When the Treaty of London was announced in May 1915, there was an uproar from antiwar elements.
-Salandra resigned but no one could form a majority against him, and he returned to office.
-Most politicians, and indeed most Italians opposed the war, including most Catholics.
 Reports from around Italy showed the people feared war, and cared little about territorial gains.
-Rural folk saw war is a disaster, like drought, famine or plague.
-Businessmen were generally opposed, fearing heavy-handed government controls and taxes, and loss of foreign markets.
-Reversing the decision seemed impossible, for the Triple Alliance did not want Italy back, and the king's throne was at risk.
-Pro-war supporters mobbed the streets with tens of thousands of shouting by nationalists, Futurists, anti-clericals, and angry young men.
-Benito Mussolini, an important Socialist Party editor took a leadership role, but he was expelled from the Party and only a minority followed him.
-Apart from Russia this was the only far left party in Europe that opposed the war.
+Pro-war supporters mobbed the streets.
 The fervor for war represented a bitterly hostile reaction against politics as usual, and the failures, frustrations, and stupidities of the ruling class.
+Benito Mussolini created the newspaper Il Popolo d'Italia, which at first attempted to convince socialists and revolutionaries to support the war.
+The Allied Powers, eager to draw Italy to the war, helped finance the newspaper.
+Later, after the war, this publication would become the official newspaper of the Fascist movement.

-Italy entered the war with an army of 875,000 men, but the army was poorly led and lacked heavy artillery and machine guns, their war supplies having been largely depleted in the war of 1911–12 against Turkey.

-Italy proved unable to prosecute the war effectively, as fighting raged for three years on a very narrow front along the Isonzo River, where the Austrians held the high ground.
-In 1916, Italy declared war on Germany, which provided significant aid to the Austrians.
+Italy entered the war with an army of 875,000 men, but the Austrians had terrain advantage and superior artillery and machine guns.
+Italy's war supplies had also been depleted in the war of 1911–12 against Turkey.
+Italy fought a long trench warfare, with fighting raging for three years on front along the Alps and the Isonzo River, and later on the Piave river.
+In 1916, Italy declared war on Germany.
 Some 650,000 Italian soldiers died and 950,000 were wounded, while the economy required large-scale Allied funding to survive.

 Before the war the government had ignored labor issues, but now it had to intervene to mobilize war production.
 With the main working-class Socialist party reluctant to support the war effort, strikes were frequent and cooperation was minimal, especially in the Socialist strongholds of Piedmont and Lombardy.
 The government imposed high wage scales, as well as collective bargaining and insurance schemes.
 Many large firms expanded dramatically.
-The workforce at Ansaldo grew from 6,000 to 110,000 as it manufactures 10,900 artillery pieces, 3,800 warplanes, 95 warships and 10 million artillery shells.
-At Fiat the workforce grew from 4,000 to 40,000.
 Inflation doubled the cost of living.
 Industrial wages kept pace but not wages for farm workers.
 Discontent was high in rural areas since so many men were taken for service, industrial jobs were unavailable, wages grew slowly and inflation was just as bad.